01. Augmented Reality Technologies

 For the sake of Living Outside, I imagine a system of implants attached to the main sensory nerves feeding into the brain, specifically the 12 cranial nerves and the spinal cord.
 I'll use the "spinal plant" as an example, but they would all work like this.
 The spinal cord contains ~20 million axons sending information signals from the body to the brain, and motor signals from the brain to the body.
 Input/output signals from the brain would be relatively straightforward to read and manipulate, compared to higher brain processing of the senses.

+Ideally, the spinal plant would be injectable.
+It would be injected next to the spinal cord, somewhere below where it connects with the brain stem.
 The device would self-assemble and form a ring around a thin section of the spinal cord.
 It would then flood the spinal cord with millions of biohybrid nanobots (or other connecting elements) and nanoscale tendrils.
 These elements, much smaller than the diameter of an axon (1 micrometer or so), would establish connections with each of the spinal cord's axons.
 Doing this effectively without damaging the spinal cord will take some engineering, but it's plausible that we'll have this level of nanotechnology in the next 30 years.

 Each of the axon/plant connections allows the spinal implant to control the flow of axonal "information" from and to the brain, by altering or suppressing each axon's frequency.
 In effect, such a plant would be a router, determining the flow of sensory information and motor controls among the brain, the body, and simulated proxies.